towersvault/shinpokered/README.md

 [View the Consolidated Changelog Document from 1.23 to 1.24.0](/patches_and_info/changelog_from_v1.23.md)

 v1.24.1
+- The move Transform now decrements PP properly when used by the AI recursively
 - Spinner tiles animate properly without resorting to vblank-induced slowdown
 - Fixed wrong color for move animation when it comes after self-inflicted confusion damage
 - Reworked the prize mon level function and synchronized DVs for gift pokemon added to party or box